PHILIPPINES ADOPTIONS

 Must be married for three (3) years.

 Families can have up to three children already in their home.
-The youngest child must be one year at the time of application submission.
 Families with four or more children in the home can apply to adopt a child with special needs or an older child on the Special Home Finding List.

 Must not have been convicted of a crime involving moral turpitude.